DrSquidX/DatCord/README.md

 * Developer Friendly      - It is very easy to make a client script to connect to this server!

-* Option Parsing          - Parse arguements when running this script in terminal, where it could help with changing different settings and help with the usablity of the server.
+* Option Parsing          - Parse arguments when running this script in terminal, where it could help with changing different settings and help with the usability of the server.

 * DDoS Protection         - A work in progress(The server can identify when the attack is happening, and will close these connections).